-Wet Nanotechnology: The functional nanometer-scale structures of interest here are genetic material, membranes, enzymes and other cellular components.
+Wet Nanotechnology: The study of biological systems that exist primarily in a water environment.
+The functional nanometer-scale structures of interest here are genetic material, membranes, enzymes and other cellular components.
 The success of this nanotechnology is amply demonstrated by the existence of living organisms whose form, function, and evolution are governed by the interactions of nanometer-scale structures.